stevenMouret/web-accessibility-guidelines/_doc/accessibility/forms/relevance-of-field-labels.md

 #### Properly bound labels

-Several HTML methods recognized by the RGAA are at your disposal to label a form field.
+Several HTML methods are at your disposal to label a form field.

 ##### For / id